ClixsyDev/starter-theme/README.md

 # WordPress starter theme

-This is a starter theme focused on page speed optimized aproach to web development withstrict coding styles and clean, flexible and easily maintainable code.
+This is a starter theme focused on page speed optimized aproach to web development with strict coding styles and clean, flexible and easily maintainable code.

 ## PHP autoload and dependencies